 Nobody has the market concerned with good ideas.
 If you trust your hiring process, the folks who are participating in your remote brainstorming meeting are the ones you want to solve your company's problems.
 To eschew anybody's contributions is a waste of company resources.

 When soliciting input from your teams, accepting comments based on their merits rather than who they came from is good practice.
-There are many different vantage points from which to view a situation, and it is truly a rare person who can see all of them at once.
+There are many different vantage points to view a situation, and it is truly a rare person who can see all of them at once.
 When a room full of brains is invited to solve a problem or break down an issue, those vantage points will likely be realized, leading to steps forward.

 All Ideas Should Be Ownerless